-The nurse looking after you will ask you to lie on your side and put the plastic oxygen monitoring clip on your finger or ear to monitor your pulse rate and oxygen levels during the procedure, so that any changes can be dealt with quickly.
-If you have chosen to receive sedation, the endoscopist will give you a sedative injection together, with a painkiller, which will make you feel sleepy and relaxed but not unconscious.
-Oxygen will be administered to you via small tubes into your nose.
+In the treatment room, the nurse looking after you will ask you to lie on your side and put the plastic oxygen monitoring clip on your finger.

+If you have chosen to receive intravenous sedation, the endoscopist may give you a sedative injection, which will make you feel sleepy and relaxed but not unconscious.
+Oxygen will be administered to you via a small tube into your nose.

-The endoscopist will pass the flexible sigmoidoscope carefully through the anus and into the large bowel (colon).
-The flexible sigmoidoscopy involves manoeuvring the scope through your lower colon.
-There are some bends that occur naturally in the bowel and negotiating these may become uncomfortable for you, but only for a short period of time.
-The sedation, pain killers and Entonox should minimise any discomfort experienced during these short uncomfortable periods.
+The endoscopist will pass the colonoscope carefully through the anus and into the large bowel (colon).
+The colonoscopy involves manoeuvring the colonoscope through the entire length of your large bowel.
+There are some bends that occur naturally in the bowel and negotiating these may be uncomfortable for you, but only for a short period of time.
+Entonox can be used in addition to the sedation during these times to help make you more comfortable.